kaltura/adobe-connect-to-mkv-to-kaltura/README.md

 If the `KALTURA_.*` ENV vars are set, `$OUTDIR/$RECORDING_ID.full.mkv` will then be uploaded to Kaltura.
 Full logs are written to `/tmp/ac_$RECORDING_ID.log`.
 If there's a problem, start by looking there.

+If the `KALTURA_METADATA_SYSTEM_NAME` and `KALTURA_METADATA_XML` ENV vars are set, the original creation date of the Adobe Connect recording will be saved as a custom metadata field for the entry.
+If a metadata profile with system name KALTURA_METADATA_SYSTEM_NAME does not exist, it will be created by the script.

+If the `SCOID_USER_MAPPING` ENV var is set, the generate_recording_list.rb script will use this mapping file to map SCO IDs to new content owners.
+If the ENV var is not set, the script will default to using the data returned by the Adobe Connect API to set the content owners.

 ## Contributing
 * Use the repository issue tracker to report bugs or submit feature requests